najlabintnajeeb/VSD-Workshop-/Week2&3/Task2.md

 - The AI-generated testbench's two-phase behavioral stimulus (`B` element) is a departure from the repo's style and was chosen to verify both `UP` and `DOWN` assertion paths without needing two separate simulation runs.
 - The dead zone and frequency-vs-phase-lock distinction discussed in Section 1 explain, at a theoretical level, why the two-phase stimulus is expected to yield only one clean, measurable pulse width per phase rather than symmetric UP/DOWN behavior throughout.

+AI Prompt 2:
+since the prompt 1 was totally differently from the reference repo , asked ai to regeenrate the pfd with the below prompt

+Generate a complete ngspice testbench for a Phase Frequency Detector (PFD) extracted from a SKY130 PLL.
+Use SKY130 HD standard cells only (sky130_fd_sc_hd__nand2_1, nand3_1, nand4_1, inv_1) with correct SPICE pin order.
+Preserve the extracted gate-level topology without redesigning the logic.
+Include SKY130 .lib and .include files, VDD=1.8V, two asynchronous clock inputs (10 MHz reference and slightly faster 10.53 MHz feedback) to create a phase/frequency error, instantiate the PFD as a subcircuit, add small output capacitive loads (~6 fF) on UP and DOWN, perform transient analysis (tran 10p 1u), and plot the reference clock, feedback clock, UP, and DOWN waveforms.
+Generate a complete, modular, runnable ngspice netlist only.

 ---

 ## 3. Charge Pump and Loop Filter